 Ways to Create Your Calorie Deficit

 - To lose 1lb of fat a week, you must consume 3,500 few calories than you burn.

 - Break this down to 500 calories per day.

 - Burn 500 calories more a day - that would mean running on a treadmill for 45 minutes, or walking briskly for 2 hours, or swimming for 50 minutes or an hour's exercise class.
-Every day.
+To be completed every single day.

 - Or do a combination for both - this is the recommended way to do it, but you can work out your week to suit your lifestyle.
-So this would mean, a woman who naturally leads an inactive lifestyle would eat around 1200 calories a day and walk briskly for an hour to achieve a 500 calorie deficit.
+The idea is to makes sure over the 7 days or a week, you've hit the 3500 target.

 - Being generally more active all the time will raise your daily calorie burn, so get up from your chair frequently, walk to the shops, use the stairs etc.

 Tips for Using Calorie Deficit to Lose Weight

 Understanding the maths helps a lot of people reach their weight goals.
 These are the top tips for making it work.